 All mini-pupillages are funded (including virtual mini-pupillages): mini-pupils receive an allowance of £50 per day (this allowance is available whether or not any expenses are incurred).
 In addition, where a mini-pupil’s reasonable costs of attending a mini-pupillage exceed that amount, a further needs-based allowance is available.
 We ask that successful applicants who wish to apply for the further allowance inform us as soon as possible after accepting an offer of mini-pupillage.

 Applications for mini-pupillages are considered three times a year:

-- applications for mini-pupillage within the period 9 November 2020 to 22 January 2021 inclusive (excluding the period 21 December 2020 to 10 January 2021) should be made by 9 October 2020 (GDL students are particularly encouraged to apply in this round);
+- Applications for mini-pupillage within the period 1 November 2021 to 21 January 2022 inclusive (excluding the period 13 December 2021 to 7 January 2022) should be made by 14 October 2021.
+GDL students are particularly encouraged to apply in this round;

-- applications for mini-pupillage within the period 1 March to 30 April 2021 inclusive (excluding the period 29 March to 11 April 2021) should be made by 29 January 2021; and
+- Applications for mini-pupillage within the period 1 March to 29 April 2022 inclusive should be made by 28 January 2022; and

-- applications for mini-pupillage within the period 7 June to 1 October 2021 inclusive (excluding the period 26 July to 5 September 2021) should be made by 7 May 2021.
+- Applications for mini-pupillage within the period 6 June to 28 October 2022 inclusive should be made by 6 May 2022.

 Experience suggests that mini-pupils get most out of their time in Chambers if they are in their second or later year of a law degree or have started the GDL (or are undertaking the BTC).
 We therefore give priority to such applicants when mini-pupillage rounds are over-subscribed.

-In addition to the general mini pupillages outlined above, we are pleased to say that Chambers is offering places on Bridging The Bar’s flagship mini-pupillage scheme.
+In addition to the general mini-pupillages outlined above, we are pleased to say that Chambers is offering places on Bridging The Bar’s flagship mini-pupillage scheme.
 Please click here for further information, including how to apply.
 These applications are considered separately to the application process set out above.